ben0bi/Be-LED/README.md

 a.k.a.
 Be+LED

-v0.4.4
+v0.5.0

 by ben0bi@web4me in 2016

-Autostarting node LED array server.
+Autostarting nodejs LED array server.
 Needs a Raspberry-Pi running Node.js.

 The ws2811-LED Panel/Strip must be connected to pin 6 and have its own power.